Wire Brushes: Common Problems and How to Fix Them

 TROUBLESHOOTING STEPS

-- Ensure to apply gentle and consistent pressure to avoid overheating and damaging wire brushes.
+- Ensure to apply gentle and consistent pressure to avoid overheating and damaging the wire brushes.

 - Ensure to check the manufacturer’s guidelines for using wire brushes at different speeds.

-- Ensure rest between the process and give time to the wheel and the material to cool down a bit to prevent overheating
+- Give the wheel and material time to cool down between processes to prevent overheating.

 6. Wire Breakage

 When using wire brushes, the most common problem that you experience is wire breakage, which refers to the cracking of individual bristles during operation.
-This will result in minimizing the effectiveness of the brush, reducing its durability, and can lead to flying wire fragments which further lead to safety hazards.
-The following are the contributing factors that can cause problems with wire brushes:
+This will result in minimizing the effectiveness of the brush, reducing its durability, and can lead to flying wire fragments, which further lead to safety hazards.
+The following are the reasons that can cause issues with wire brushes:

-- Using incorrect wire type for the material: employing a wire type that is inappropriate for the hardness of the material being processed can also lead to breakage because tougher materials can overexert weaker wires.
+- Using an incorrect wire type for the material: Employing a wire type that is inappropriate for the hardness of the material being processed can also lead to breakage because tougher materials can overexert weaker wires.

 - Improper storage: storing brushes in a humid or wet environment can cause corrosion, breakage, and weakening of the wires.